1952–53 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were Ashington, North Shields, Bishop Auckland, Horden Colliery Welfare, Scarborough, Netherfield, Ashton United, Rhyl, Bangor City, Kidderminster Harriers, Wellington Town, Beighton Miners Welfare, Gainsborough Trinity, Boston United, Hereford United, Selby Town, Peterborough United, Grays Athletic, Leytonstone, Great Yarmouth Town, Finchley, Tonbridge, Wimbledon, Hendon, Guildford City, Weymouth, Newport (IOW), Bath City, Yeovil Town and Llanelli.

+Those advancing to the competition proper for the first time were Beighton Miners Welfare, Selby Town and Grays Athletic.
+Additionally, Hendon had not featured at this stage since 1934–35, Boston United had not done so since 1936-37 and Ashton United had not done so since 1887-88 when the club was still known as Hurst.

+Finchley was the most successful club from the qualifying rounds this season, participating in seven rounds of the competition.
+They defeated Clapton, Woodford Town, Eton Manor, Chelmsford City, Kidderminster Harriers and Crystal Palace before going out in the third round to Shrewsbury Town.

 First round proper

-At this stage clubs from the Football League Third Division North and South joined those non-league clubs having come through the qualifying rounds (except Walthamstow Avenue and Leyton who given byes to this round).
+At this stage the 48 clubs from the Football League Third Division North and South joined the 30 non-league clubs who came through the qualifying rounds.
+The final two non-league sides in the draw, Walthamstow Avenue and Leyton, were given byes to this round as the champions and runners-up from the previous season's FA Amateur Cup.

 Matches were scheduled to be played on Saturday, 22 November 1952.
-Fourteen were drawn and went to replays, with two of these going to second replays.
+Fourteen were drawn and went to replays, with two going on to second replays.

 Second round proper

-The matches were scheduled for Saturday, 6 December 1952, with Finchley and Crystal Palace competing instead on the 10th.
+The matches were scheduled for Saturday, 6 December 1952, with Finchley and Crystal Palace (famously) competing on the 10th instead.
 Five matches were drawn, with replays taking place later the same week.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.

 The matches were scheduled for Saturday, 10 January 1953, although two matches were postponed until the mid-week fixtures.
 Six matches were drawn and went to replays.
+Finchley was the last club from the qualifying rounds remaining in the draw.

 Fourth round proper

 The matches were scheduled for Saturday, 31 January 1953.
 Seven matches were drawn and went to replays, which were all played in the following midweek match.
-Two matches then went to a second replay, with the Chelsea–West Bromwich Albion game going to a third replay before it was settled.
+Two matches then went to a second replay, with the Chelsea–West Bromwich Albion tie going to a third replay before it was settled.
+Walthamstow Avenue was the last non-league side left in the competition.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 14 February 1953.
 The Blackpool–Southampton game went to a replay.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were scheduled to be played on Saturday, 28 February 1953.
 The Birmingham City–Tottenham Hotspur game went to two replays before it was settled.